akarsh-kc/tukka-meter--ssc-bank-railway-/PRIVACY.md

 ## Contact

-Questions about this policy: [YOUR CONTACT EMAIL]
+Questions about this policy: notesforak@gmail.com